-The Amish rejection of many aspects of modern technology (i.e., electricity, Internet, cars, computers) is based on Biblical scripture: “Be not conformed to this world, but be transformed by the renewing of your mind that ye may prove what is that good and acceptable and perfect will of God” (Romans 12:2) as well as beliefs that such modern things can degrade close-knit family and community life.
+The Amish rejection of many aspects of modern technology (i.e., electricity, Internet, cars, computers) is based on Biblical scripture: “Be not conformed to this world, but be transformed by the renewing of your mind that ye may prove what is that good and acceptable and perfect will of God” (Romans 12:2).
+Most also believe that such modern things can degrade close-knit family ties and community life.

 For instance, the more liberal Amish churches, such as the Beachy Amish, may be permitted to own personal automobiles, use computers and the Internet, and receive education past the 8th grade.

 A similar group which shares the same religious heritage as the Amish are the Mennonites which often settled near Amish communities such as in this part of Ohio.
-While many religious beliefs are the same, the practices differ from those of the Amish.
+While many religious beliefs are the same, the practices differ from those of the Amish, and like the Amish, Mennonite beliefs can differ from community to community.
 You’ll find both Amish and Mennonite communities living in Ohio’s Amish Country.